The Real Dogs of

 Or Get Reprint (PDF)

 Meet Archie*, a very Great Dane indeed.
 Archie is an elder statesman known to many for his extremely gentle but dignified bearing.
-He accepts the curiosity, pats and strokes of friends and strangers with patient aplomb, as though to rebuff them would be a a failure of station and good character.
-That he enjoys the attention does not mean he intends to grovel for it…
+He accepts the curiosity, pats and strokes of friends and strangers with patient aplomb, as though to rebuff them would be a failure of station and good character.
+That he enjoys the attention does not mean he intends to grovel for it.
+What is this big man about town all about?

 Or Get Reprint (PDF)